Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

    </TabItem>
    </Tabs>

-6. Go to the directory where the **workspaces.yml** file is located and start the workspace service.
+6. Go to the directory where the **workspaces.yml** file is located and start AI Unlimited.

 ```bash title="Docker Compose Run"
 docker compose -f workspaces.yaml